 - 1. A student who wishes to take a course elsewhere will begin by searching our Banner database for the location, class and approved equivalencies that meet her needs. - 2.
 After confirming with the host university that the class in question is being offered during the session she intends to register for it, she submits an online request to the assistant dean of her college requesting approval to take the class. - 3.
+If the student does NOT find the course s/he seeks, s/he may submit a course description and syllabus for the desired course to the assistant dean's office with a request for review for JCU course equivalency.
+(The petition form for this should be linked to the database and process currently under development by IT.)
+The assistant dean is responsible for forwarding the request for a new course review to the appropriate chair/program director. - 4.
 The student and his/her advisor will receive an e-mail from the assistant dean's office within 2-3 business days confirming approval of the request.
 For approval of a course not in the database, some longer period-perhaps 5-7 business days-would be required.
-If the request is not approved, or if further information is required, the assistant dean's office will send student and advisor notification of this in 5-7 business days. - 4.
-The student whose request has been approved will be contacted by his/her advisor to discuss the course (if this has not already been done) and to confirm plans for registration. - 5.
+If the request is not approved, or if further information is required, the assistant dean's office will send student and advisor notification of this in 5-7 business days. - 5.
+The student whose request has been approved will be contacted by his/her advisor to discuss the course (if this has not already been done) and to confirm plans for registration. - 6.
 The course will appear on the student's Banner Web transcript as a transfer course in progress for the stipulated term.
 This notice will serve as a reminder to the student and advisor that the student must request a transcript to send to the John Carroll registrar in order to receive credit for the course.
-If the student does not take the course or does not complete the course with a C or higher, the registrar's office will remove the course from the student's BannerWeb account.
+If the student does not take the course or does not complete the course with a C or higher, the registrar's office will remove the course from the student's BannerWeb account by the end of the subsequent term.